 This is a unique revenue code reserved for special funding purposes as assigned by OSPI.
 When designated for use, districts should track allowable expenditures related to this resource in Program 18.

 See 6218 for this type of revenue received directly from the federal agency.
-See 6318 for this type of revenue received from nonfederal agencies other than OSPI.
+See 6318 for this type of revenue received from other nonfederal agencies.